ServandoBa/InvestmentsDashboard/README.md

 ### 2.1 Data Collection

 The data exported from the broker shows the stock symbols, market value (current price), profit or loss, among others.
-The format of the file is completely unfavored for data analysis due to the table is offset from the (0,0) and the table structure in unconventional, so the file needs to be manipulated to just retrieve the relevant values from the table.
+The format of the file is completely unfavored for data analysis due to the table is offset from the (0,0) and the table structure is unconventional, so the file needs to be manipulated to just retrieve the relevant values from the table.

 ### 2.2 Data Exploration